Vietnam and All Veterans of Florida

 V.A.
 Card Proposal

-As you know every Veteran that receives treatment at a VA facility, either at a clinic, or a Hospital, they must present their VA identification card.
+FIRST and Foremost.
+The VA allocation of funds is based on a Antiquated system which is Political in nature and protected by States that do not want it to Change.
+This is a Major problem for Veterans moving around the Country to new Area's.
+The Existing system strains the resources of the „New” populated choice of residence States.
+Further detail can be given As you know every Veteran that receives treatment at a VA facility, either at a clinic, or a Hospital, they must present their VA identification card.
 This card is very similar to a regular credit card.
 It has your claim number embossed on the front, and a magnetic strip across the back.
 For safeguard, the newer cards have your picture on the front of the card.

 With a few items added to this card, such as, a signature line, and a thumb print, (along with an incorporated chip such as used by the new Military Cards) these new cards could help reduce fraud, and could be used the same way a credit card is used in the private sector.

 The magnetic strip could contain information such as Date of Birth, sex, claim number, race, place of birth, etc., with important medical info such as, allergies to Medications Etc..
-The VA Facility Staff would have a multitude of work lifted off their shoulders at check in, and the Veteran would receive better service.

 The Veterans signature would be the same as when you sign a credit card receipt.
 It authorizes payment.
 From here the information is processed by computer, and the funds for the services are delegated for payment to that facility.
 Each month or quarter this Facility could then receive the funds to pay for the running of that facility.

-The benefits to this idea are numerous i.e.:
+The benefits to this idea are numerous i.e.

 The first benefit is that Veteran's who are on the move, traveling, or visiting, would not be burdening facilities with limited funds to treat him/her while they are away from home.
 Fraud would be minimized by the information carried in the card.
 Charges that are made by the facility would have to be acknowledged by the Veteran.
 And, the Veteran would get to feel useful in taking responsibility and checking what the facility is trying to get paid for.